alddesign/nav-erd/README.md

 - Files with huge or many objects will take some time.
 - edit "ErdSettings.js" to change look/feel and behavior.
 - Further Documentation is on the way
-- ES6 compatible browser needed.
-Works best with these (best-to-worst):
+- Works best with up to date versions of these: firefox, chrome, opera